-Chances are you’ve come in contact with a poisonous plant at some point in your life, and it made your skin break out and itchy.
-It’s one thing for this to happen at home, but when it happens while camping it can make the rest of your trip miserable.
+Chances are you’ve come in contact with a poisonous plant outside at some point in your life, and it made your skin break out and itchy.
+It’s one thing for this to happen at home, but when it happens while on a camping adventure, it can make the rest of your trip miserable.

-Learning to know and identify poisonous plants you might encounter in the outdoors can help you avoid a nasty skin rash and constant itching.
-Keep reading as we cover some of the most common poisonous plants you may see while camping.
+Learning to know and identify poisonous plants you might encounter in the outdoors as well as methods of protection can help you avoid a nasty skin rash and prevent constant itching.
+Keep reading as we cover some of the most common outdoor poisonous plants you may see while camping.

-Toxicodendron radicans, or poison ivy, is one of the most common itch-inducing plants found throughout the contiguous United States.
-It contains an oil called urushiol which is responsible for the skin reaction that causes red blistering when it is brushed upon.
+Toxicodendron radicans, or poison ivy, is one of the most common dangerous plants found throughout the contiguous United States.
+It contains an oil called urushiol, the toxic substance responsible for the skin reaction that causes red blistering when it is brushed upon.

 Poison ivy presents itself in many ways.
 It can be in the form of a trailing shrub or a vine that climbs a tree or fence post.